-On our way to Thailand we had a long layover in Hong Kong.
-Since we had a few hours to kill and since neither of us have been to Hong Kong before, we decided to get out of the airport and check out this beautiful city for a few hours.
+On our way to Thailand, we had a long layover in Hong Kong.
+Since we had a few hours to kill and since neither of us had been to Hong Kong before, we decided to get out of the airport and check out this beautiful city for a few hours.
 We didn’t have any plans before we went so we decided to wing it and had the most amazing morning!
-Here’s a few things you can do if you have a long layover in Hong Kong.
+Here are a few things you can do if you have a long layover in Hong Kong.

 My Layover in Hong Kong:

-- Watch the sunrise: We got to Hong Kong early in the morning so as soon as we got into the city we watched the sun rise over the giant, modern skyscrapers and saw the city wake up.
+We got to Hong Kong early in the morning so as soon as we got into the city we watched the sunrise over the giant, modern skyscrapers and saw the city wake up.
 It was an absolutely beautiful view!

 Other Things To Do:

 - Watermark restaurant: Right at the end of Central Pier is this amazing restaurant, Watermark.
 The restaurant was right on the water and gave a full view of the massive city.
 They had this fabulous, super high-end brunch for 398 HKD which would be about $51 USD.
 If you’re looking for something fancy, then this is it!

 - Tsim Sha Tsui: We didn’t have enough time for this but if you do, you should definitely check it out!
 You can take a ferry from Central Pier over the water to reach Tsim Sha Tsui.
 This is a major tourist hub in Hong Kong with a bunch of different restaurants and shops.